Xinjiang – September 5-12 and 22-30.

 The security here is unbelievable: swat teams patrol every block, armoured vehicles are on most corners, security checks are everywhere and thorough (bags are x-rayed and searched, water bottles and lighters confiscated, and everyone is frisked – almost friskers are women and they can be very thorough).

 Obtaining a 30-day Kazakhstan tourist visa: the consulate is about 5kms north.
 Take BRT 1 to the Gaoxinjie station, cross to the east side of the street and walk north, turn right at the first corner, then left at the end and the consulate is about a block north.
-Go to the left door, wait at the far left desk and pay 20¥ to have the woman fill out the visa (she also made copies of my passport and Chinese visa), then go to the right-hand door and wait in line a few hours to apply.
+Go to the left door, wait at the far left desk and pay 20¥ to have the woman fill out the visa (she also made copies of my passport and Chinese visa), then go to the right-hand door and wait in line for a few hours to apply.
 Pay at the Construction Bank about a block away, return, wait in line again and hopefully your visa will be ready in 4-5 days.
 Neither a letter of invitation nor an itinerary letter are needed for most Western countries.

 On my return from Tibet, I retraced my steps: a 14-hour train from Lhasa to Golmud, a 9-hour bus to Dunhuang, a 3-hour bus to Liuyuan and an overnight 9-hour soft sleeper to Turpan.